KristinaEngland/design-system/components/header.md

 #  Header Component

-The website header is the section of content at the top of a web page.
-Headers will typically include a logo, some text, navigation elements, and a search bar.
+The global header provides users with a consistent brand and navigatoin for the site.
+Typical content included in the header is a skip to main content link, a logo, main navigation, and a search function.

 ## When to Use